Online Social Networks: Threats and Solutions: Threats

 \paragraph{Phishing Attacks.} Phishing attacks are a form of social engineering to acquire user-sensitive and private information by impersonating a trustworthy third party.
-A recent study~\cite{amin2010facebook} showed that users interacting on a social networking website are more likely to fall for phishing scams due to their innate social and trusting natures.
+A recent study~\cite{amin2010facebook} showed that users \s{who interact} on social networking \s{websites} are more likely to fall for phishing scams due to their \s{social and trusting nature}.
 Moreover, in recent years, phishing attempts within OSNs have increased sharply.
-According to the Microsoft security intelligence report~\cite{microsoft-report}, 84.5\% of all phishing attacks target social networks sites.
-One such phishing attack occurred at Facebook.
-In 2009, a phishing scam lured users onto fake Facebook login pages.
-Then, the phishing attack spread among Facebook users by inviting the users' friends to click on a link posted on the original user's wall~\cite{mills2009facebook}.
+According to the Microsoft Security Intelligence Report~\cite{microsoft-report}, 84.5\% of all phishing attacks target social \s{network site users}.
+One such phishing attack occurred \s{on Facebook, luring} users onto fake Facebook login pages.
+Then, the phishing attack spread among Facebook users by \s{inviting friends} to click on a link posted on the original user's \s{profile space}~\cite{mills2009facebook}.
 Fortunately, Facebook acted to stop this attack.

-\paragraph{Spammers.} Spammers are users who use electronic messaging systems in order to send unwanted messages, like advertisements, to other users.
-Online social network spammers use the OSN platform in order to send advertisement messages to other users by creating fake profiles~\cite{fire2012strangers}.
+\paragraph{Spammers.} Spammers are users who use electronic messaging systems in order to send unwanted messages, like advertisements, to other users. \s{OSN} spammers use the \s{social networking platform to send} advertisement messages to other users by creating fake profiles~\cite{fire2012strangers}.
 The spammers can also use the OSN platform to add comment messages to pages which are viewed by many users in the network.
-An example of the prevalence of network spamming can be found in Twitter, which has suffered from a massive amount of spam.
+An example of the prevalence of network spamming can be found \s{on} Twitter, which has suffered from a massive amount of spam.
 In August 2009, 11\% of Twitter messages were spam messages.
-However, by the beginning of 2010, Twitter had successfully cut down the percentage of spam message to 1\%~\cite{twitterspam}.
+However, by the beginning of 2010, Twitter had successfully cut down the percentage of spam message to 1\%~\cite{twitterspam}. \s{However, a 2013 article~\cite{twitterspam2013} states ``Social spam, as it already exists on Twitter, will continue to grow and unless the company addresses the problem quickly, it may be the one thing that sinks it.''}